-Day 1 Leaving the south coast early in the morning we make our way north to Gretna for our overnight stay.
+Day 1 Leaving the south coast early in the morning we make our way north to Cumbria for our overnight stay.

-Day 2 We cross the border and continue via the motorways around Glasgow and onto Stirling for our lunch stop.
-The spectacular castle perches high above the city, and the Old Town boasts beautifully preserved medieval and Renaissance churches and mansions, cobbled streets and pleasant shops and cafés.
-We then continue past Perth and Pitlochry, through the wonderful scenery of the Grampian Mountains and on to the Duke of Gordon Hotel in Kingussie, for a four-night stay.
+Day 2 After an early start, we cross the border and continue via the motorways around Glasgow, past Stirling and onto Perth for our lunch stop.
+The city sits on the banks of the River Tay, with elegant Georgian townhouses, cobbled streets and medieval spires.
+We then continue past Pitlochry, through the wonderful scenery of the Grampian Mountains, past Inverness before reaching Beauly and The Priory Hotel, for a three-night stay.

-Day 5 After a leisurely breakfast, we take the short drive to Aviemore, a charming town in the centre of the National Park.
+Day 8 After a leisurely breakfast, we take the short drive to Aviemore, a charming town in the centre of the National Park.
 After some time to explore and get some lunch, we enjoy a heritage railway journey along the Spey Valley on the Strathspey Railway to Broomhill.
-Our final visit is to Grantown-on-Spey for some tea and cake before we return to our hotel.

-Day 8 Leaving Beauly after breakfast, we travel south passing Pitlochry and Perth on our way to Edinburgh.
+Day 9 Leaving Kingussie after breakfast, we travel south passing Pitlochry and Perth on our way to Edinburgh.
 We enjoy a few short hours in this remarkable town before continuing across the border, through Northumbria to our overnight hotel in the Newcastle area.

-Day 9 After breakfast we continue southwards making suitable refreshment stops along the way.
-We reach the local area early evening and meet our taxis for the last leg of the journey home.
+Day 10 After breakfast we continue southwards making suitable refreshment stops along the way.
+We reach the local area early evening.